Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 Ask the user for new data to put into a struct pop_entry value.

+The data is entered into stdin in the format:  Year Population Borough

 Update the entry in the data file (not the csv).

 ## -update_data

 Start like -read_data

-Then prompt the user to enter the corresponding number of an entry to modify.
+Then prompt the user to enter the corresponding index of an entry to modify.

 Then prompt the user for new data.

+The data is entered into stdin in the format:  Year Population Borough

 Update the entry in the data file (not the csv).